 Enterprise Logical Data Model

-It is the responsibility of an enterprise architecture (EA) group, or of data administration if the organization does not have an EA group, to merge the project-specific logical data models into an integrated and standardized enterprise logical data model.
+It is the responsibility of an enterprise architecture (EA) group, or of the data management team if the organization does not have an EA group, to merge the project-specific logical data models into an integrated and standardized enterprise logical data model.

 This enterprise logical data model is never constructed all at once, nor is it a prerequisite for BI projects to have a completed one.
 Instead, the enterprise logical data model evolves over time and may never be completed – and does not need to be completed because the objective of this process is not to produce a finished model, but to discover and resolve data discrepancies.
 These data discrepancies exist en masse among stovepipe operational systems and are the root causes for the current inability to provide integrated and consistent cross-organizational information to the business community.
 The discovery of these discrepancies should be embraced and celebrated by the BI project teams, especially by the business people, because data quality problems are finally being addressed and resolved.
 Gaining control over disparate and redundant data is, after all, one major purpose of any BI initiative.